ABS annual confirmation

 All the above may appear overwhelming at first sight but a regular review of the business will help advisers to have a process and timeline in place to rectify the areas identified as non-compliant during the reviews.
 This will provide confidence and peace of mind to the adviser prior to providing confirmation to the FMA that they are actually operating in a manner as stated in the ABS.

-Strategi can assist advisers through a range of compliance solutions.
+Strategi can assist advisers through a range of compliance reviews, including a dedicated ABS review.
 The cost of a compliance review will likely be a fraction of the cost of a penalty, fine or determination against you, and has potential benefits that will add to your bottom line.